wp-plugins/wysija-newsletters/readme.txt

 * Unlimited spam score tests with mail-tester.com
 * Improve deliverability with DKIM signature
 * We trigger your email queue, like a real cron job
 * Don't reinstall.
-Simply activate!
+Simply install an additional plugin
 * Priority support

 [Visit our Premium page](http://www.wysija.com/wordpress-newsletter-plugin-premium/).